LucasionGS/Toxen3/changenotes.md

 - Added warning in description on some options that has flashing colors.
 - Changed how the currently playing track is displayed.
 - Changed the default state of the side panel to be closed on startup.
+- Fixed subtitleDelay song property not saving after reload.
+- Fixed certain settings not applying as defaults, if they are not set.

 ## 1.0.16
 New stuff: